paser-group/continuous-secsoft/README.md

 - Each project update will include updates so far as a Markdown file which will reside in the repo.
 Instructions on how to run the program in the Markdown file.
 The required libraries needed to run code should be written.
 - Mismatch between reported output and source code results will be inspected.
 The instructor will download repos, install libraries, and run the code based on the instruction provided in the mentioned Markdown file.
 For reproducibility students are allowed to use Docker containers.
 - Throughout the semester you will be completing 3/4 tasks as part of your individual project.
 Each of these tasks will have a deadline.
 If you miss the deadline you will be penalized 5 points allocated for the project for each day of delay.
-- For sharing results and demisntrating completion of tasks you will use issues and share screenshots and links of your work.
+- For sharing results and demonstrating completion of tasks you will use issues and share screenshots and links of your work.
 For example, if your task is to find a hard-coded password in source code, you need to share the link of the code where you found the hard-coded password.

 ## Other instructions